AlbertSanIza/AlbertSanIza/README.md

     -   Led various projects involving internal websites, hybrid iOS and Android apps, and assembly automation projects that involved custom solutions with Python on the backend and I/O interfaces leveraging RaspberryPi and Arduino.
     -   Coordinated and developed a custom tracking software for lighting products, including the backend infrastructure, PHP API’s and a hybrid desktop client built with AngularJS and Electron, with capabilities for controlling I/O components and gathering information from sensors and testers.
     -   Provided support by generating and maintaining technical drawings using Solid Edge, SolidWorks, and AutoCAD.

+# Education

+-   **Bachelor’s of Science, Mechatronics Engineering** at The Center for Technical and Higher Education / CETYS University (Summer 2011 - Summer 2016, Tijuana Mexico)

+    Full Scholarship

 # Personal Achievements